-Well, do you realize that Christmas will be rushing up upon us faster than we know it?
-Why not get a head start on your décor or a special little something for someone you know.
+Christmas will be rushing up upon us faster than we know it.
+Now is the perfect time to make something for your décor or a special little something for someone you know.
 Making Christmas placemats can be an easy task when you have beautiful fabrics with larger fun prints.

 To make your own set of placemats you will need:

 A variety of Christmas fabrics – This line is Snowflake Waltz by Blend (You will need a print that has a fun character to fuse to your placemats)